njanetos/tikz3d/README.md

 \end{tikzpicture}
 ```

-For convinience, there are some additional tikz-like functions supported.
+For convenience, there are some additional tikz-like functions supported.
 For example,

 ```
 \camera (96, 96, 96, -0.78540, 0, -0.78540);